hjoliver/cylc-doc/src/tutorial/introduction.rst

 .. ifnotslides::

-   Cylc (pronounced silk) is a workflow engine, a system that automatically executes tasks according to their schedules and dependencies.
+   Cylc (pronounced silk) is a workflow engine, a system that automatically executes tasks according to schedules and dependencies.

-   In a Cylc workflow each step is a computational task, a script to execute.
+   In a Cylc workflow each step is a computational task that runs a script or application of some kind.
 Cylc runs each task as soon as it is appropriate to do so.

 .. minicylc::
    :align: center